-The overall lifetime default rate of our Taiwan structured finance ratings increased in 2019 to 5.5% due to five defaults in two transactions.
-This compares with a total of four defaults in 2018, in a single transaction, giving a lifetime default rate of 4.4%.
+The overall lifetime default rate of our Taiwan structured finance ratings declined slightly to 5.4% in 2020 (see table 6).
+There have been five defaults within two transactions spanning the period of 2003 through 2020.

 The differences between default rates at each rating category are relatively minor, and there is no clear pattern showing that higher ratings have shown a lower default rate.
-However, this is likely due to the limited number of defaults and small sample sizes.
+However, this is likely owing to the limited number of defaults and small sample sizes.